- Long, strong driving range

 The Driver Confidence I package is available on LT and Premier trims and adds blind-spot monitors and rear parking sensors.
-The Driver Confidence II package adds active lane control, automatic high beams, and forward-collision warnings with automatic emergency braking (rates as “Superior” by the IIHS.
+The Driver Confidence II package adds active lane control, automatic high beams, and forward-collision warnings with automatic emergency braking (rated as “Superior” by the IIHS).

 For 2020, the Bolt Premier includes a surround-view camera system and rear camera mirror.

 The 2020 Chevy Bolt EV’s infotainment and convenience features are impressive, although it comes up short on standard active-safety features.

 Once again, the 2020 Chevrolet Bolt EV comes in two trim levels, LT and Premier.
 There are only a few options available, mostly tech-related.

 One continued feature letdown is that getting automatic emergency braking requires spending up to a package that also includes active lane control and forward parking sensors.

 We’ll still give the Bolt EV a point above average for its big, mostly intuitive and lag-free touchscreen, however.
 It gets a 6 out of 10 for features.